Tredoku Patterns: Introduction

-Theorem~\ref{thm:main} is visualised by Figure~\ref{fig:graph}, where we plot $\tau$ against $\ell$, and where the shaded squares are parameters where tredoku patterns exist.
-Donald Preece had a proof of Theorem~\ref{thm:main} modulo his conjectures above, so the material in Sections~\ref{sec:constructions},~\ref{sec:big_ell} and~\ref{sec:topology} below is a reconstruction of his work\footnote{After his talk in October~\cite{Preece2}, Prof.\ Preece distributed copies of his notes on tredoku tilings in order to encourage attendees to finish his work.
+Donald Preece had a proof of Theorem~\ref{thm:main} modulo his conjectures above, so the material in Sections~\ref{sec:constructions},~\ref{sec:big_ell} and~\ref{sec:topology} below is a reconstruction of his work\footnote{After his talk in October~\cite{Preece2}, Prof.\ Preece distributed copies of his notes on tredoku pattens in order to encourage attendees to finish his work.
 The original version of this paper was submitted with a plea for anyone with these notes to get in touch, and (remarkably!)
-Martin Ridout contacted me to say that he had a folder containing Prof.\ Preece's notes on tredoku patterns, including what is almost certainly his handout.
+Martin Ridout contacted me~\cite{Ridout24} to say that he had a folder containing Prof.\ Preece's notes on tredoku patterns, including what is almost certainly his handout.
 (Martin was responsible for sorting through Prof.\ Preece's notes after he passed away.)
-My thanks to Martin for passing this folder on to me.}~\cite{Ridout24}.
+My thanks to Martin for passing this folder on to me.}.
 His conjectures are solved in Sections~\ref{sec:sporadic} and~\ref{sec:do_not_exist}.
 After the first version of this paper was submitted, Martin Ridout sent me details of a computer program he had written which enumerates all small tredoku patterns, which in particular shows that the first of Preece's conjectures holds and provides an alternative proof of Theorem~\ref{thm:12} below.
-He hopes to make this data, and a description of the programming techniques, available in the next few months.
+This now forms part of a preprint~\cite{Ridout25}, with an exposition of more computational results, and an archive of Donald Preece's work including some interesting extensions to `quadridoku' and `quindoku' patterns.

 The remainder of the paper is organised as follows.
 Theorem~\ref{thm:main}~(iii) is proved in Section~\ref{sec:constructions}, by providing examples of tredoku patterns for all the possible parameters listed there.
 Section~\ref{sec:big_ell} proves Theorem~\ref{thm:main}~(i).
 Condition~4 of being a tredoku pattern is not always easy to check when only local information about the pattern is known; Section~\ref{sec:topology} provides an equivalent condition which is easier to check.
 Section~\ref{sec:sporadic} classifies all tredoku patterns with $\rho$ runs of length $3$, with $2\rho+1$ tiles and $\rho+2$ leaves.
 In particular, the results in Section~\ref{sec:sporadic} show that $\tau$-tile tredoku patterns with $\rho$ runs and $\ell$ leaves do not exist when $(\tau,\rho,\ell)\in\{(3,1,3),(15,7,9)\}$ or when $(\tau,\rho,\ell)=(2\rho+1,\rho,\rho+2)$ with $\rho\geq 9$.
 Section~\ref{sec:do_not_exist} completes the proof of Theorem~\ref{thm:main}, by showing that tredoku patterns do not exist in the cases when $(\tau,\rho,\ell)\in\{(2,1,1),(3,2,0),(4,2,2),(5,3,1),(6,4,0),(12,8,0)\}$.
 Most of these cases are not at all hard, but the case when $(\tau,\rho,\ell)=(12,8,0)$ requires a more detailed argument.
 Section~\ref{sec:conclusion} is a short conclusion to the paper.